 You can undertake training in social research through attendance at events, conferences and seminars provided by specialist organisations, such as:

 You should try to keep up to date with news and developments in the industry by accessing resources and attending events through the TUC.

-Generally, it is your responsibility to seek out training opportunities that allow you to diversify your skills and maintain your employability for future jobs.
+Generally, it's your responsibility to seek out training opportunities that allow you to diversify your skills and maintain your employability for future jobs.

 You may enter the field as a research assistant then progress to research officer.
 Following that, you can progress to senior research officer or head of research.
 Job titles vary and these roles are sometimes called senior policy officer.

 Many research departments have fairly flat management structures and unions generally tend to have a slow staff turnover.
 This means that career progression may be limited.
 However, with the in-depth organisational knowledge that you develop as a researcher, it is possible to progress into other areas of union work, although this depends on the size and scope of the union.

 Larger organisations are more likely to have research officer posts and dedicated departments, allowing you more scope for career progression.

 Many research officers move into other careers after a few years in post.
 Some go into other positions within the union, such as political adviser, but others move into another sector, perhaps related to their specialist knowledge.
 For example, if you've worked on transport policies, you may want to move into transport and logistics as a transport policy adviser.